cyrichardson/docs-cloud-keep/api-docs/common-gs/auth-using-curl.rst

      401 Unable to authenticate user with credentials provided.

+- If you see the following message, verify that your user has the correct service catalog entries and roles to access the service.
+If necessary, contact your Rackspace Cloud Administrator or Rackspace Support to verify authorization.

 ..  note::

     For additional information about authentication errors, see the :rax-devdocs:`Identity API reference documentation
     <cloud-identity/v2/general-api-info/http-status-codes/>`.

 .. _configure-environment-variables: